 The Internet is a network of networks.
 Its transnational nature, lacking any central administration, means that it is not possible for any single individual to shape it completely based on their own ideas.
 Rather, the number of parties involved in shaping and regulating the Internet runs into the hundreds, and includes governments, international organisations, companies, technical committees, and many more.

 It is in this context that Internet researcher Laura DeNardis talks about the “distributed governance” of the Internet.
 Rules for the Internet can emerge in various ways, and at various levels, with the involvement of a range of stakeholders.

 1. Technical Bodies

-The is an open working group of developers, and sets many technical standards at the deeper technical levels of the Internet. acts as an umbrella organisation for ICANN, the IETF and a number of other committees.
-Its purpose is to maintain the infrastructure of, and promote the spread of the Internet.
-It is a non-profit association that originated in the U.S., and which has branches in many regions and countries throughout the world.
+The is an open working group of developers, and sets many technical standards at the deeper technical levels of the Internet. was founded by Internet pioneers, and acts as an organisational home for the IETF and other bodies.
+Moreover, ISOC’s stated goal is “ensuring the open development, evolution and use of the Internet”.
+It is a non-profit association that originated in the U.S., and which has chapters and members in many regions and countries throughout the world.